openstack/reno/doc/source/user/usage.rst

 ================

-The `Travis CI <https://travis-ci.org/>`_ uses shallow git clones, which prevents reno from accessing the repo data it needs.
+The `Travis CI <https://travis-ci.org/>`_ uses shallow git clones, and detached head, which prevents reno from accessing the repo data it needs.
 You'll see an error message like the one mentioned in `Launchpad bug 1703603 <https://bugs.launchpad.net/reno/+bug/1703603>`_.

-To use reno within a Travis CI job, the cloned repository needs to be unshallowed in the ``.travis.yml`` control file with the command ``git fetch --unshallow --tags``, like in this example:
+To use reno within a Travis CI job, the cloned repository needs to be unshallowed and checked out in the right branch from your ``.travis.yml``, like in the following example:

 .. code-block:: yaml